ZeromusXYZ/PacketViewerLogViewer/README.md

 The end idea is to make a program that can mimic the track function for the original addon, but in a offline fashion by parsing the log files

-This is a port of my [PacketViewerLogViewer in Delphi](https://github.com/ZeromusXYZ/PVLV-Delphi-Old)
+This is a port of my [PacketViewerLogViewer in Delphi](https://github.com/ZeromusXYZ/PVLV-Delphi-Old) This program borrows some parts of Windower's [POLUtils project](https://github.com/Windower/POLUtils) to load data directly from the game client.